jackmanb1985/markdown-cv/index.md

 Optimisation of video encode workflows with a 4x faster than real-time result from delivery to presentation.
 Improvements included improved quality with a realised reduction of consumed bandwidth (profile tuning).

-Designed and implemented platform architecture of a high-speed file transfer and sharing platform utilising best in market high-speed transfer protocols (Aspera).
+Designed and implemented platform architecture of a high-speed file transfer and sharing platform utilising best in market high-speed file transfer protocols (Aspera).
 Designed for implementation on the Telstra Digital Video Network.

 Constructed and lifecycle engineering of Telstra TBox Device Management System, registration portal and associated widget apps serving at peak of operation 700K devices.